-Anticipated permits required for the IRAs include the SANG digging permit to perform intrusive work at Sites 3 and 6 and a temporary NYSDEC State Pollutant Discharge Elimination System (SPDES) permit to discharge treated groundwater to the drainage ditch adjacent to the sites.
+Permits required for the IRAs include the SANG digging permit to perform intrusive work at Sites 3 and 6 and a temporary discharge permit to discharge treated groundwater to the City of Schenectady WPCP.
 The digging permit will be obtained in conjunction with the utility clearance markout described in Section 5.1.2.
-The SPDES permit will be obtained prior to the removal of any groundwater from the excavations.
+The temporary discharge permit has been obtained and is presented in Appendix D of the Work Plan.